-The book’s framing on the United States runs the risk distracting from the more fundamental narrative of political awakening.
+The book’s framing on the United States runs the risk of distracting from the more fundamental narrative of political awakening.
 While the United States was certainly interested in the potential to leverage the monkhood and expended cash readily—by 1967, the Foundation was spending $6.2 million per year, not all of it on Buddhist-directed activities—like much of its Cold War activities, American intrigue often far surpassed its actual influence.
-At crucial intervals of Thai political turmoil—including when controversial monk Thai monk Kittivudho open declared that the killing of communists was not a sin, the United States disappears entirely from the narrative.
+At crucial intervals of Thai political turmoil—including when controversial Thai monk Kittivudho openly declared that the killing of communists was not a sin, the United States disappears entirely from the narrative.
 While China motivated the United States interest in a Buddhist strategy, it too is marked more by its absence than its presence in this narrative.

 Intended for an academic audience, general readers might wish for introductory context about Buddhism and the countries in focus.
 There is room for a book focused on the origin, nature, and implications of Buddhist nationalism in Southeast Asia independent of the detail of American intrigue.
 Whether a regional Buddhist identity will affect how Southeast Asia responds to China’s handling of the inevitable crisis of the Dalai Lama’s passing is one of many questions Ford’s book prompts.